 "Don't worry, Anna.
 I'll tell her, okay?
 Just let me think about the best way to do it."
 "Okay."
 "Promise me?
 Promise you won't say anything?"
 "Don't worry."
 I laughed.
 "It's our secret, right?"

 According to her best friend Frankie, twenty days in ZanzibarBay is the perfect opportunity to have a summer fling, and if they meet one boy ever day, there's a pretty good chance Anna will find her first summer romance.
 Anna lightheartedly agrees to the game, but there's something she hasn't told Frankie---she's already had that kind of romance, and it was with Frankie's older brother, Matt, just before his tragic death one year ago.

-Written in lyrical, accessible prose, this is a debut novel that explores what it truly means to love someone and what it truly means to grieve, and perhaps most importantly, how to make the most of every single moment this world has to offer.
+Beautifully written and emotionally honest, this is a debut novel that explores what it truly means to love someone and what it means to grieve, and ultimately, how to make the most of every single moment this world has to offer.

 Sarah Ockler wrote and illustrated her first book at age six--an adaptation of Steven Spielberg's E.T.
 Still recovering from her own adolescence, Sarah now writes for young adults.
 While nomadic at heart, she currently lives in Upstate New York with her husband Alex and an ever-expanding collection of sea glass.